USS Triton Sail Park

 See Inside the Sail

-Tour guests explore the submarine’s conning tower, where instruments are still in place and learn about the USS Triton’s historical impact as a deterrent during the Cold War.
+During the tour, guests explore the submarine’s conning tower, where the original instruments are still in place and learn about Triton’s historical impact as a deterrent during the Cold War.

 Tour guides also share the community’s rich military history, including our region’s role in World War II and the Cold War.